Cinecred

 Head/Tail Letter Style

-Similarly to the body letter style, a content style references two more letter styles to use for the head and tail text, if applicable.
+Similarly to the Body Letter Style, a content style references two more letter styles to use for the head and tail text, if applicable.

 Setting demonstration